-Documentational and other requirements for application for licence
+Documentation and other requirements for application for licence

-- 10. The information required for an import permit is set forth in Title 21, Code of Federal Regulations, Section 1312.12 and include (a) name, address of consignor, (b) foreign port of export, (c) United States port of entry, (d) dates of shipment, (e) name of carrier, (f) amount and (g) importer's allotment for the year. - 11.
+- 10. The information required for an import permit is set forth in Title 21, Code of Federal Regulations, Section 1312.12 and includes: (a) name, address, and business of consignor; (b) foreign port of export; (c) United States port of entry; (d) the latest date shipment will leave a foreign port; (e) name of carrier or vessel; (f) amount; (g) importer's allotment for the year; (h) stock on hand of the controlled substance desired to be imported; and (g) the total number of kilograms of said allotment for which permits have previously been issued and the total quantity of controlled substance actually imported during the current year to date. - 11.
 Import permit. - 12.
 No fee is levied per import permit.
-License fees, as also noted above, are as follows:
+Registration fees are as follows:

 Registrant Class Annual Fee

-Importers/Exporters (Controlled Substances) \$1,147
+Importers/Exporters (Controlled Substances) \$1,523

-Importers/Exporters (Chemical) \$1,147
+Importers/Exporters (Chemical) \$1,523